-- (2) Sitting for all normal driving, the most comfortable position is the sitting position.
-Feet should be placed on footrests or footboards, body about midway back on the seat and body weight distributed between seat and footrests or footboards. - (3) Kneeling crossing a steep slope, for example, from side to side, you will find the kneeling position a definite advantage.
+(2) Sitting - for all normal driving, the most comfortable position is the sitting position.
+Toes should be held loosely in the stirrups, body about midway back on the seat, and body weight distributed evenly between the seat and footboards.

+(3) Kneeling - crossing a steep slope. for example, from side to side, you will find the kneeling position a definite advantage.
 Place one foot on the footboard (on the high side of the hill), the opposite knee on the seat, then lean into the hill.
 If leaning left, your left foot should be on the footboard, your right knee on the seat, and vice-versa.